HLTCHKUST/PAML/README.md

 <img src="plot/inter.jpg" width="50%" />
 </p>

 Iteration of finetuning versus consistency.
-Consistency ofPAMLgrowslinearly with respect to the iteration.
+Consistency of PAML grows linearly with respect to the iteration.

 <p align="center">
 <img src="plot/kshot.jpg" width="50%" />
 </p>

 K-shot results for different settings.
-Consistency of PAML grows linearly with respect to k.
+Consistency of PAML grows linearly with respect to finetune dialogue number.

 ## Dependency
 Check the packages needed or simply run the command